-Behavioral Health Prevention Programs
+Behavioral Health Depression Prevention Screening Programs

 Overall Goal: The overall goal of the prevention programs is the early identification of those who are or may be at-risk for depression; to decrease the level of depression and the length of the illness through early treatment and education about depression.